-Food safety is of paramount local, state, national and international importance.
-One means of improving food safety is to minimize the opportunity for the intrusion d wildlife into the agricultural fields in the County.
+Food safety is d paramount local, state, national and international importance.
+One means d improving food safety is to minimize the opportunity for the intrusion of wildlife into the agricultural fields in the County.
 Current County ordinances allow fences up to six feet in height on property lines without a building permit and require building permits and establish setbacks from property lines for fences greater than six feet in height.
-To control intrusion of wildlife more effectively pending development d more permanent regulations, this Ordinance establishes interim regulations to allow construction of fencing of up to eightfeet in height on property lines in the agriculturally-zoned areas of the County.
-This is an urgency Ordinance to protect public health and safety and requires a four-fifths vote of the Board d Supervisors for adoption.
+To control intrusion d wildlife more effectively pending development of more permanent regulations, this Ordinance establishes interim regulations to allow construction d fencing d up to eightfeet in height on property lines in the agriculturally-zoned areas of the County.
+This is an urgency Ordinance to protect public health and safety and requires a four-fifths vote d the Board of Supervisors for adoption.
 This Ordinance takes effect immediately upon adoption.